NikitaRadzkou/automationtesting.in/README.md

 ## Locations

-For this trainning paltform I am use cypress and Page Objects.
+For this training paltform I am use cypress and Page Objects.

 All test in the folder cypress/integrations.